manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/06-fade-transition.md

     - 'scene transition'
     - 'scene'
     - 'scenes'
-description: 'A tutorial on create scene transition effects in a MonoGame project.'
+description: 'A tutorial on creating scene transition effects in a MonoGame project.'
-image:
+image: /img/mgb_cookie.svg
-slug: /tutorials/scene-transitions/fade-transition
+slug: /tutorials/monogame-3-8/scene-transitions/fade-transition
 ---

-## Fade Transition Effect
+# The Fade Transition
 The first transition effect we'll create is going to be the most command and simplest one of all, a fade effect.
 This transition will simply fade out the current scene and then fade in the next one.

+:::note Perform the Following
-Create a new class file called **FadeTransition.cs** in your project then add the following code.
+In the game project, reate a new class file called **FadeTransition.cs**, then add the following code.
+We'll go over the code in the sections below.

-**using statements
+**using statements**
 ```csharp
 using Microsoft.Xna.Framework;
 using Microsoft.Xna.Framework.Graphics;